jtremback/cross-chain-validation/spec/valset-update-protocol.md

 A relayer intermediates communication between the two blockchains.
 Each blockchain exposes an API comprising read, write, as well as a queue (FIFO) functionality.
 So there are two parts to the communication API:

 - a read/write store: The read/write store holds the entire state of the chain.
 Each module can write to this store.
-- a queue of datagrams (packets):
-Each module can pop datagrams stored in this queue and a relayer can push to this queue.
+- a queue of datagrams (packets): Each module can dequeue datagrams stored in this queue and a relayer can queue to this queue.

 ## Data Structures